What is feline infectious peritonitis (FIP)?

 Are any other tests for FIP available?

-A working diagnosis of FIP is typically made on the basis of the cat's clinical history as well as supportive laboratory data.
-Because the FIP coronavirus can invade many different tissues, routine blood biochemistry panels may indicate evidence of kidney or liver damage.
-Due to the inflammatory nature of the tissue changes seen with FIP, protein levels in blood are often increased.
-None of these biochemical changes is specific for FIP, but they can provide additional evidence supporting the diagnosis of FIP.
+A working diagnosis of FIP is typically made on the basis of the cat's clinical history, as well as supportive laboratory data.
+Because the FIP coronavirus can invade many different tissues, routine blood testing may indicate evidence of kidney or liver damage.
+Due to the inflammatory nature seen with FIP, protein levels in blood are often increased.
+However, these tests can only provide additional evidence supporting the diagnosis of FIP.

 "FIP related effusions have a characteristic protein content and appearance when examined microscopically."

 Some cats with FIP develop effusions (fluid accumulations) within the abdominal or chest cavities.
 Your veterinarian may collect a sample of this fluid and submit it to a veterinary laboratory for evaluation by a pathologist.
 FIP related effusions have a characteristic protein content and appearance when examined microscopically.
-The identification of such fluids is again supportive of FIP but not absolutely diagnostic for the disease.
-Occasionally, using either PCR or a special technique called immunocytochemistry, the presence of coronavirus can be demonstrated within inflammatory cells found in these effusions.
+The identification of such fluid is again supportive of FIP, but not absolutely diagnostic for the disease.